 * This is the Consumer Version. *

-Cancer in other parts of the larynx can cause weight loss, throat pain, ear pain, "hot potato" voice (speaking as if a hot object is being held in the mouth), and difficulty in swallowing or breathing or a combination.
+Cancer in other parts of the larynx can cause weight loss, throat pain, ear pain, "hot potato" voice (speaking as if a hot object is being held in the mouth), and difficulty swallowing or breathing or a combination.

-If the cancer has spread to the bone or cartilage are usually treated with combination therapy.
-One combination consists of surgery to remove part or all of the larynx and vocal cords (called a partial or total laryngectomy) followed by radiation therapy.
-Radiation therapy is also commonly combined with chemotherapy as the primary treatment for advanced laryngeal cancers.
-This treatment provides cure rates equivalent to the surgery and radiation combination (provided the tumor has only minimally invaded the cartilage and bone) and preserves the voice in a significant number of people.
-However, surgery still may be required to remove any cancer that remains after this treatment.
+If the cancer has spread to the bone or cartilage, doctors usually prefer using combination therapy.
+One combination consists of surgery to remove part or all of the larynx and vocal cords, called a partial or total laryngectomy, followed by radiation therapy.
+If the cancer has only spread into the bone or cartilage slightly, doctors may use radiation therapy with chemotherapy instead of surgery, which can be as effective while having less of an impact on the person's voice.
+However, surgery still may be required to remove any cancer that remains after the combined radiation therapy and chemotherapy.
 If the cancer is too advanced for surgery or radiation therapy, chemotherapy can help reduce the pain and the size of the tumor but is unlikely to provide a cure.

 Surgical or nonsurgical treatment almost always has significant side effects.
 Radiation may cause skin changes (such as inflammation, itching, and loss of hair), scarring, loss of taste, dry mouth, and, occasionally, destruction of normal tissues.
-People whose teeth will be exposed to the radiation treatments must have dental problems corrected and any unhealthy teeth removed because radiation makes any subsequent dental work more likely to fail and severe infections of the jawbone may occur.
+People whose teeth will be exposed to the radiation treatments must have dental problems corrected and any unhealthy teeth removed prior to radiation treatment, because radiation makes any subsequent dental work more likely to fail and severe infections of the jawbone may occur.
 Chemotherapy typically causes a variety of side effects, depending on the drug used.
 These side effects may include nausea, vomiting, hearing loss, and infections.
 Treatment often affects swallowing and speaking.
 In such cases, rehabilitation is necessary.
 A number of methods have been developed that allow people without vocal cords to speak (see Speech Without Vocal Cords), often with good results.
 Depending on the specific tissue removed, reconstructive surgery may be done.

 * This is the Consumer Version. *